 correctly answer a minimum of 70 percent of the questions asked on a diagnostic, content-mastery, faculty-approved test in the subject area they wish to tutor;

 provide at least one faculty reference via the online reference form in each subject area if the prospective tutor is a student; and

 provide at least one professional reference via the online reference form relevant to the academic subject area if the prospective tutor is a professional person.

-During each long- term semester SLAC will routinely evaluate tutors’ performance using an electronic survey questionnaire and make appropriate judgments about their continuation of employment.
+During each long-term semester, SLAC will routinely evaluate tutors’ performance using an electronic survey questionnaire and will make appropriate judgments about their continuation of employment.

-Each semester SLAC will compile and maintain records which indicate the number of tutoring requests and referrals by academic course and private tutor.
+Each semester, SLAC will compile and maintain records that indicate the number of tutoring requests and referrals by academic course and private tutor.